jessepollak/thirdpartycookies/README.md

 * IE 10
 * IE 11

-To contribute, clone the repository, and add a new browser guide.
+To contribute, clone the repository and add a new browser guide.